mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 Hyperopt, Ray-Tune, Optuna, etc.

 ### On slide 26, you showed a U-shaped curve showing how the generalization error behaves with respect to training error.
 This shape is feasible because the hyperparameter examined is continuous.
 How does the U-shaped curve change if the hyperparameter is discrete?
-Binary? <\br>
+Binary?
 If the hyperparameter is discrete, e.g. number of units in a layer, it is only possible to plot some points along the U-shaped curve.
 If the hyperparameter is binary, they can only explore two points on the U-shaped curve.

-### How does the training error change when increasing the learning rate? <\br>
+### How does the training error change when increasing the learning rate?
 The training error decreases and it forms a U-shaped curve if depicted with an increasing learning rate under assumption that it was chosen correctly.
 Otherwise, the training error strongly depends on the problem we are trying to solve, the model’s architecture and other hyperparameters beside the learning rate.
 ### The training error is low when the capacity is high and the test error depends on the gap between training and test error.
-Can you explain the idea behind error trade-off in successful neural networks models? <\br>
+Can you explain the idea behind error trade-off in successful neural networks models?
 The gap must decrease (regularization params) faster than the increase of training error.

-### Who can manually tune hyperparameters? <\br>
+### Who can manually tune hyperparameters?
 Experienced people in hyperparameter optimization or people that worked on the same project before.

 ### GridSearch and RandomSearch are two hyperparameter optimization algorithms that belong to the exhaustive search of space class.
 Can you name some other algorithms that are responsible to optimize a model’s hyperparameters?
-What is the clue with these algorithms in general? <\br>
+What is the clue with these algorithms in general?
 Besides the exhaustive search, there exists the sequential model based optimization, e.g. Bayesian Optimization (BO) and Tree-structured Parzen Estimator (TSPE).
 In addition, the Hyperband algorithm is an extension of the RandomSearch and Population-based training.
 The clue with these algorithms is that they have parameters that need to be adjusted for each model.

-### Do you think that it is possible to use GridSearch for unsupervised learning tasks? <\br> Yes, but we have to get rid of the cross validation first because it requires labeled data.
+### Do you think that it is possible to use GridSearch for unsupervised learning tasks?
+Yes, but we have to get rid of the cross validation first because it requires labeled data.
 ### On slide 32, to which hyperparameter(s) such a logarithmic scale corresponds?
 Does it have to be the same for all the hyperparameters?
 On slide: learning rate.
 No, it is not the same, e.g. hidden units hyperparameters range from the following set {50, 100, 200, 500, 1000, 2000}.
 ### Compare grid search and random search.